jose-izarra/jenga-game/README.md

 ##### Considerations:

 - **Space Complexity:**
     - Using a stack for backtracking may have implications for space complexity, especially if the stack becomes large.
-However, in practice, for games such as _Jenga_ with a moderate number of moves, the space usage is often reasonable.
+In the other hand, a queue would be efficient in space complexity, but would not satisfy our needs of removing the most-recently added element. **Therefore,** a circular queue is the best option for both, computational efficiency (`O(1)`) and space complexity, taking the least amount of space needed.

 ## QuickSort : `O(n log n)`